-The Master of Science in Nutrition and Wellness program provides a powerful foundation in nutrition science and wellness knowledge and applications.
-This degree serves as a portal to careers in health promotion and risk reduction, and community education.
-Students may choose from two concentrations, which are: Nutrition Entrepreneurship and Health Education and Promotion.
+In our dynamic healthcare environment, it is essential for health practitioners to develop skills for fostering improved health outcomes.
+The Master of Science in Nutrition and Dietetics program at Benedictine University provides a powerful foundation in nutrition and health risk assessment, motivation, intervention, and evaluation.
+This degree serves as a portal to careers in health promotion and risk reduction, medical nutrition therapeutic intervention, and community education.

 Admission and Application Requirements